Tonatico: Municipal seat

-Localities
+Geography

 As the municipal seat, the town of Tonatico has governing jurisdiction over the following communities: La Audiencia, Ojo de Agua, La Puerta de Santiago, El Rincón, Salinas, San Bartolo, Los Amates (San José de los Amates), San Miguel, El Terrero, Tlacopan, La Vega, El Zapote and Colixtlahuacán.
 The municipality of Tonatico borders on those of Ixtapan de la Sal, Pilcaya, Zumpahuacan, Villa Guerrero and the state of Guerrero to the south.
 The municipality of Tonatico spans 91.724 km2.
 The population of the municipality as of 2010 was 12,099.

 The rate of population growth is very low, growing only 3.61% from 1970 to 1980 and even less (0.51%) from 1990 to 1995.
 The number of births in the municipality in 1996 was 280; in 1997, 290 and in 1998 only 84.
 The average family size is five.

 Tonatico has several nearby mountains, including La Cruz and Tapachichi.
 The largest is La Puerta at 1,685 meters of elevation.
 The Salto de Zumpantitlán waterfall is nearby, along with the Tenancingo, San Geronimo and Taplalla rivers.

 The main economic activity is agriculture, particularly corn, which is grown on over 2,300 hectares.
 Another major crop is onions, which are sown on 750 hectares, and on a smaller scale can be found cucumbers, beans, tomatoes, chiles, alfalfa and flowers.
 The municipality has little to no industry, but attracts tourism due to its thermal springs.
 Another key activity is mining.

 According to INEGI, in 1995, Tonatico had 2,258 households in total.
 Within these, 1,605 had potable water, another 1,880 had sewer connections and 2,164 had electrical power.

 Remains of pre-Hispanic animals have been found in the nearby area, as well as caves with cave paintings within ravines.

 Artifacts from pre-Hispanic peoples include ixtamiles, temazcales, tanks, pots and channels.

 In Tecomatepec there are several clay whistles which are used to entertain the children.
 Some people make reed flutes.

 The ayacachtli or rattle make of "bules", "cirianes", "socos", or another objects that sound when shaken.